bluz71/vim-mistfly-statusline/README.md

 that uses [moonfly](https://github.com/bluz71/vim-moonfly-colors) colors by default.

-:cake: when the `g:moonflyHonorUserDefinedColors` option is enabled the [nightly](https://github.com/bluz71/vim-nightfly-guicolors) Vim theme will style the `statusline` using _nightfly_ colors.
+:cake: When the `g:moonflyIgnoreDefaultColors` option is set the [nightly](https://github.com/bluz71/vim-nightfly-guicolors) Vim theme will style the `statusline` using _nightfly_ colors.